Camelcade/Perl5-IDEA/README.md

 This is my attempt to build a plugin for IDEA that will support Perl5 language.

-This project is currently in development, and if you want to participate - welcome.
+This project is currently in development, and if you want to participate - you may fork or contact me via skype: hurricup

-#Current status - "NP++ in IDEA"
+#Current status - beta testing and develpment

 * Implemented JFlex lexer and Grammar-kit for Perl and POD.
 They still have some bugs, see issue tracker.
 * Implemented support for php-style perl <? ... ?>